James Clyde (actor)

 James Daniel McCallum Clyde (born May 1961) is an English actor, best known for his work in Anonymous, Croupier, Boudica and the CBBC's series Leonardo as Piero de' Medici.
-He also performed as Phillip Strenger in The Witcher 3: Wild hunt.
+He also performed as Phillip Strenger in the English dub of The Witcher 3: Wild Hunt.
 On stage, he appeared in Mr Thomas by Kathy Burke in 1990.

 Clyde is the son of the actor and musician Gordon Clyde; he was educated at Highgate School.